 - Pregnancy complications.
-Seizures during pregnancy pose dangers to both mother and baby, and certain anti-epileptic medications increase the risk of birth defects.
-If you have epilepsy and plan to become pregnant, work with your doctor so that he or she can adjust your medications and monitor your pregnancy, as needed.
+Seizures during pregnancy pose dangers to people who are pregnant and their babies.
+And certain anti-seizure medicines increase the risk of birth defects.
+If you have epilepsy and plan to become pregnant, work with your health care professional.
+Your care professional can adjust your medicines and monitor your pregnancy as needed.

-After a seizure, your doctor will thoroughly review your symptoms and medical history.
-Your doctor may order several tests to determine the cause of your seizure and evaluate how likely it is that you'll have another one.
+After a seizure, a health care professional thoroughly reviews your symptoms and medical history.
+You may need several tests to determine the cause of your seizure and evaluate how likely it is that you'll have another one.

 Tests may include:

-- Lumbar puncture.
-If your doctor suspects an infection as the cause of a seizure, you may need to have a sample of cerebrospinal fluid removed for testing.
+- Lumbar puncture, known as a spinal tap.
+If an infection is suspected as the cause of a seizure, you may need to have a sample of cerebrospinal fluid removed for testing.

 - Computerized tomography (CT).
 A CT scan uses X-rays to obtain cross-sectional images of your brain.
-CT scans can reveal abnormalities in your brain that might cause a seizure, such as tumors, bleeding and cysts.
+CT scans can reveal changes in your brain that might cause a seizure.
+Those changes may include tumors, bleeding and cysts.

 - Positron emission tomography (PET).
-A PET scan uses a small amount of low-dose radioactive material that's injected into a vein to help visualize active areas of the brain and detect abnormalities.
+A PET scan uses a small amount of low-dose radioactive material that's injected into a vein.
+The material helps reveal active areas of the brain and detect changes.

-Not everyone who has one seizure will have another one, and because a seizure can be an isolated incident, your doctor may not decide to start treatment until you've had more than one.
+Not everyone who has one seizure will have another one.
+Because a seizure can be an isolated incident, you may not need to start treatment unless you've had more than one.

 The optimal goal in seizure treatment is to find the best possible therapy to stop seizures, with the fewest side effects.

-Treatment for seizures often involves the use of anti-seizure medications.
-Several options exist for anti-seizure medications.
-The goal is to find the medicine that works best for you and that causes the fewest side effects.
-In some cases, your doctor might recommend more than one medication.
+The goal of medicine is to find what works best for you and causes the fewest side effects.
+Sometimes a health care professional might recommend more than one medicine.

-Finding the right medication and dosage can be complex.
-Your doctor will consider your condition, your frequency of seizures, your age and other factors when choosing which medication to prescribe.
-Your doctor will also review any other medications you may be taking, to ensure the anti-epileptic medications won't interact with them.
+A health care professional considers your condition, how often you have seizures, your age and other factors when choosing which medicine to prescribe.
+The care professional also will review any other medicines you may be taking to ensure that the anti-seizure medicines won't interact with them.

 - Deep brain stimulation.
-Doctors implant electrodes within certain areas of your brain to produce electrical impulses that regulate abnormal brain activity.
-The electrodes attach to a pacemaker-like device placed under the skin of your chest, which controls the amount of stimulation produced.
+Surgeons implant thin wires called electrodes within certain areas of the brain to produce electrical impulses.
+The impulses regulate the brain activity that causes seizures.
+The electrodes attach to a pacemaker-like device placed under the skin of the chest.
+This controls the amount of stimulation produced.

 Pregnancy and seizures

-Women who've had previous seizures typically are able to have healthy pregnancies.
-Birth defects related to certain medications can sometimes occur.
+Women who've had seizures typically are able to have healthy pregnancies.
+But birth defects related to certain medicines can sometimes occur.

-In particular, valproic acid — one possible medication for generalized seizures — has been associated with cognitive deficits and neural tube defects, such as spina bifida.
-The American Academy of Neurology recommends that women avoid using valproic acid during pregnancy because of risks to the baby.
-Discuss these risks with your doctor.
-Because of the risk of birth defects and because pregnancy can alter medication levels, preconception planning is particularly important for women who've had seizures.
+In particular, valproic acid — a medicine for generalized seizures — has been associated with cognitive deficits and neural tube defects, such as spina bifida, in babies.
+The American Academy of Neurology recommends that women don't use valproic acid during pregnancy because of risks to their babies.

 Lifestyle and home remedies